 What is the ideal heart rate range for each race distance?

-Posted on 29-03-2017
+Posted on 05-10-2022

-• In a short distance race we will be able to reach a higher speed, since we will be exposing our body to a shorter time of effort in which the organism will not have to work at its maximum capacity in a prolonged way and rest will come sooner.
+• In a short distance race we will be able to reach a higher speed, since we will be exposing our body to a shorter time of effort in which the organism will not have to work at its maximum capacity in a prolonged way and the rest will come sooner.

-Because of this it is necessary that we know the heart rate ranges that we should ideally maintain for each race distance, this way we will know what our maximum performance potential is and we will be able to face each challenge without putting our health at risk, but at the same time without feeling that we have not given the best of us.
+Because of this it is necessary that we know the heart rate ranges that we should ideally maintain for each race distance, in this way we will know what our maximum performance potential is and we will be able to face each challenge without putting our health at risk, but at the same time without feeling that we have not given the best of ourselves.

 How to measure heart rate?